AMY Regional Library System Update:

 Libraries are open to the public Mon-Fri, 10am-4pm & on Saturdays, 10am-12pm

 Our public libraries do not look the same as they did prior to COVID-19.
 Public library spaces have been adapted so that our staff and the public can social distance within the library.
 Armchairs, couches, and all other upholstered furniture is NOT available for public use.
 All library reference desks have counter guards and all floors are taped to guide you to social distance while in line at the reference desk.
-Computer labs will be available to the public on June 15, but some stations are removed to allow space between users.
+Computers are available, but some stations are removed to allow space between users.
 Stacks are available to peruse, but toys, games, children’s computers, and children’s cloth covered seating areas have been removed or blocked off from public use.
 Other library spaces and/or equipment or resources, specific to the library, may be unavailable.

 Your public library branch may have specific guidelines for using their space that are particular to that library’s size and/or staff availability, so we ask you to please adhere to our procedures and policies within the specific library.
 Read signs and follow social distancing guidelines.